Tractor S.C.: Relegation to Azadegan League

-Tractor spent seven seasons in the Azadegan League (Iran's second division) and were unable to climb to the Iran Pro League.
+Tractor spent seven seasons in the Azadegan League and were unable to climb to the Iran Pro League.
 Tractor qualified for the promotion play-off in the 2006–07 season but lost to Shirin Faraz 4–2.
 After the appointment of Faraz Kamalvand as the manager before the 2008–09 season, Tractor were promoted to the Iran Pro League for the first time in 8 years.

 Return to Pro League

 Tractor players in 2019–20 season.

 In the 2011–12 season and under Amir Ghalenoei's management, Tractor finished as runners-up, securing a spot for the 2013 AFC Champions League.
 This was the first time Tractor had qualified for the competition, subsequently qualifying for the 2014 and 2015 editions as well.
 In July 2012, former Benfica and Sevilla coach, Toni (Oliveira) was named as the club's manager.
-He led the club to a runners up finish in the Iran Pro League.
+He led the club to a runners up finish in the Pro League.

 Champions League

 Toni, who won the 2013–14 Hazfi Cup and ended up as runners up in 2012–13 and 2014–15 Pro League.

 After a fall out between Oliveira and the club chairman, Oliveira was sacked and Majid Jalali was brought in for the 2013–14 season.
-After a poor run of results, Jalali was fired and Toni returned, almost immediately leading Tractor to a Hazfi Cup Championship, and a place in the 2015 AFC Champions League.
+After a poor run of results, Jalali was fired and Toni returned, almost immediately leading Tractor to the Hazfi Cup title, and a place in the 2015 AFC Champions League.
 They also finished the season in the 6th place, after they defeated Esteghlal 3–1 in the last match at Azadi Stadium.
 Tractor were also unable to qualify for the knock-out stage of the AFC Champions League for the second consecutive year, after they finished 4th in their group in both the 2013 and 2014 editions.
 In 2015, Tractor again were eliminated in the group stage of the AFC Champions League for the third straight time.

 On 15 May 2015, the final match of the season was played between Tractor and Naft Tehran.
 The match took place at Sahand Stadium in Tabriz.
 After communication issues at the stadium, Tractor staff mistakenly thought that Sepahan was losing to Saipa, which would mean Tractor would win the league with a draw.
 Tractor tied the game, believing that a 3–3 draw with Naft had won them the title.
 While they were celebrating with their fans on the field, they found out that the actual result of the parallel game was 2–0 for Sepahan and that Sepahan were league champions.
 Tractor finished as runners-up for the third time, with Amir Ghalenoi in 2011–12 and Toni in 2012–13 and 2014–15.